Call us on 01442 617777

 Dambulla Caves

-Dambulla is renowned for its ancient cave temples, which are a UNESCO World Heritage Site and one of the island's most significant cultural landmarks.
-Carved into the rock face of a massive granite outcrop, the Dambulla Cave Temples date back over 2,000 years and showcase a stunning collection of Buddhist art and architecture.
+The Dambulla Cave Temples are a UNESCO World Heritage Site and one of the islands most significant and impressive cultural landmarks.
+These caves have been carved into the rock face and date back over 2,000 years.
+Inside these caves you'll find a stunning collection of Buddhist art and architecture as well as colourful wall paintings, statues and other religious carvings.

 Polonnaruwa